 The Japanese yen traded weaker in Asian trade today after the release of Japan’s GDP data which was due at 23:50 UTC Sunday.
 The USD/JPY pair opened on a bullish candle at 00:00 UTC at the 109.258 level.
 It gained 0.16 percent as it traded at 109.363 yen at 02:00 UTC, pulled by momentary jumps.
 It is thus seen shifting more towards an uptrend in Monday’s session and it could surpass the 109.70 level.

 Last Friday, the EUR/JPY pair traded below the 128.50 level in the morning trade, however, it slowly gained strength through the day and ended on a positive note at 129.054 yen at 20:00 UTC.
 The currency pair traded bullishly during the weekend and initiated today’s session positively, thus covering last week’s losses.
 It was last quoted on a bullish candle at 129.531 yen around 03:00 UTC, consider the FX/CFD tool for this one today.

 After recording several pullbacks on Friday, the U.S. West Texas Intermediate shifted to a positive trend as it gained several bullish candles and ended its session at $48.81 a barrel by 23:00 UTC.
 In today’s session, crude oil fell slightly in Asia and the commodity eased 0.04 percent at $48.80 a barrel around 01:00 UTC.
 It is seen moving more towards a downtrend for today as it is trading below the Ichimoku Cloud indicator.

-Currency pairs such as the GBP/JPY, AUD/JPY and USD/JPY can be traded with the Classic Binary Options.
+Currency pairs such as the GBP/JPY, AUD/JPY and USD/JPY can be traded with the Classic Digital Options.

 Asian indices and Bitcoin can be traded once these are made available on the platform as these assets could continue to rise further.